Secure AI Coding for Compliance Teams | Symbiotic Security

 How Symbiotic Code helps

-• Enforces secure patterns for data access, authz, and audit logging at the implementation layer
+• Enforces secure patterns for data access, authorization, and audit logging at the implementation layer

-• Reduces policy drift as AI throughput increases team output
+• Reduces policy drift as AI throughput increases -- critical for maintaining HIPAA BAA evidence

 "Our ATO documentation needs to explain exactly how AI-assisted development is controlled.
 We didn't have an answer."